davidfcopozo/davidfcopozo/README.md

 - 📚 Wanting to learn **Java, Jest, Docker, Kubernetes**

-- 🤝 I’m looking for my first tech job oportunity as a **Frontend Developer**
+- 🤝 I’m looking for a tech job opportunity as a **Frontend Developer**

 - 💻 All of my projects are available at [https://www.davidfrancisco.dev/](https://www.davidfrancisco.dev)